 The optimal number for a Search is less than 35 participants, but much larger multi-searches are possible with non-corporate groups, such as communities or political parties or groups of groups (but they are not wholly responsible for the change envisaged and this is an issue).

 By the late 1970s Fred & Merrelyn Emery were conducting Search Conferences in other parts of the world — Holland, Norway, Canada, India and the USA.

 The Search Conference is a participative design workshop lasting two-and-a-half-days (the early ones lasted longer).

 As mentioned, Fred Emery designed the Search Conference in 1959.
-The first Search Conference was conducted at Barford in the UK to help amalgamate two hostile aircraft-engine companies Bristol and Armstrong Siddeley, under intense pressure from their only customer the RAF.
-(According to Fred, Eric Trist’s role in the first Search was as an observer (this is not the full role, Trist and Emery both acted as action researchers, as well as facilitators, which caused some problems along the way).
+The first Search Conference was conducted at Barford in the UK to help amalgamate two hostile aircraft-engine companies Bristol and Armstrong Siddeley under intense pressure from their only customer the RAF.
+According to Fred, Eric Trist’s key role in the first Search was as an observer (this is not the full role, Trist and Emery both acted as action researchers, as well as facilitators, which caused some problems along the way).
 [Trist] was there [as observer] to confirm Bion’s Basic Assumption Groups.
 (Weisbord 1992 gives a detailed description of Barford pp 19-33, Emery and Purser 1996 include an interview with Fred about Barford pp 294-298.)